 The costs of using a notary

-Notarisation can be costly.
+Notarization can be costly.
 People setting up businesses can incur notary fees which account for 5.6% of income per capita.
 These rates are highest in OECD high-income economies, followed by Latin America and the Caribbean.
-In some economies such as Costa Rica, notary fees for business registration are fixed by regulation.
+In some economies such as Costa Rica2, notary fees for business registration are fixed by regulation.
 In others, notary fees are negotiated on the basis of the services they provide.

-Small businesses in the Organisation for Economic and Co-operation and Development (OECD) high-income economies widely use notaries when setting up their business.
+Small businesses in the Organization for Economic and Co-operation and Development (OECD) high-income economies widely use notaries when setting up their business.

 Regions where notaries are required in legal transactions, including creating legal entities, the transfer of land and the verification of legal documents are: